zchee/golang-wiki/Home.md

   - Start by reading the [Go Contribution Guidelines](https://golang.org/doc/contribute.html)
   - If you'd like to propose a change to the Go project, start by reading the [Go Change Proposal Process](https://github.com/golang/proposal)
     -  An archive of [design documents is also available](DesignDocuments)
-  - Go releases happen on ~6 month intervals.
+  - Go releases happen at ~6 month intervals.
 [See here for more information](Go-Release-Cycle)
   - Want to know more about how the [Go source X-repositories are structured?](X-Repositories)
   - The Go project requires that all code be reviewed before it is submitted.
     - Read more about our [code review practices](CodeReview)